tarantool/avro-schema/README.md

 The final two methods -- `get_types()` and `get_names()` -- have almost the
 same effect as `get_types()` and `get_names()` described in the earlier section "Querying a schema's field names or field types".
-(The only difference is that the optional "service-fields" argument is not understood by the module-level methods but is understood by the compiled-schema methods.)
+(The main difference is that the optional "service_fields" argument is unnecessary if `methods` is the result of a compile done with the "service_fields =" option.)
 For example:

 ```lua
 tarantool> methods.get_names()